DataChefHQ/cost-monitoring-construct/API.md

 - **Budgets:** Allows you to set budgets for each applications.
 It will automatically set up alerts to notify you when your actual costs exceed your budgeted costs.
 It also continues to track the cost and sending alert if an application continues to cost drastically.
 - **Integration:** Integrates with various tools and monitoring services, such as AWS Cost Explorer and Datadog.

+> [!WARNING]
+> Tags used to create and monitor budgets must first be [activated as cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/activating-tags.html).
+Ensure your chosen one is activated, otherwise the budgets won't work!

-# What is it useful for?
+## What is it useful for?

 Cost Monitoring Construct is useful for anyone who uses AWS and wants to keep their costs under control.
 It is particularly useful for: